The King and I (1956 film): Reception

-The film premiered at New York's Roxy Theatre on June 28, 1956.
-It was a big success upon release, both critically and financially, becoming the fifth highest-grossing film of 1956 with rentals of $8.5 million.
-Some reviewers criticized the film for its changes in dialogue from the Broadway production and the omission of some songs.
-On Rotten Tomatoes the film has a 93% rating based on reviews from 27 critics.
+The film was a great success upon release, both critically and financially, becoming the fifth highest-grossing film of 1956 with rentals of $8.5 million.
+On Rotten Tomatoes, the film has a 93% rating based on reviews from 27 critics.

 The King and I has been banned in Thailand because of its representation of King Mongkut.
 The same is the case with most other adaptations of Anna and the King.